-But although some of the initiatives have been widely praised – not least the government’s furlough scheme, which is due to end in October after contributing to the wages of more than 9.5 million employees over seven months – there are still traces of stigma surrounding the Coronavirus Business Interruption Loan Scheme (CBILS), which closes for applications on 30 September.
+But although some of the initiatives have been widely praised – not least the government’s furlough scheme, which has now been extended until March 2021 – there are still traces of stigma surrounding the Coronavirus Business Interruption Loan Scheme (CBILS).

-The initiative, which aims to help companies that have suffered disruption to their cash flow as a result of Covid-19, provides loans of up to £5m through more than 40 accredited lenders, which include BOOST&Co’s partner, Growth Lending.
+The initiative, which aims to help companies that have suffered disruption to their cash flow as a result of Covid-19, provides loans of up to £5m through more than 40 accredited lenders, which include BOOST&Co and its partner, Growth Lending.

 CBILS can help your business grow